 This is the first incarnation of this guide.
 Please give us feedback, suggest improvements and share your tips in the Buying From China forum thread.

 Know what you're doing and you can grab items for under £2, INCLUDING delivery

 Discount stores such as Poundland make a killing by buying items from China at rock-bottom prices and flogging them here.
 So why not cut out the middleman?
 Giant online marketplaces such as AliExpress* let individual traders from East Asia sell direct to UK buyers.

 Know what you're doing and it's possible to pick up huge bargains.
 Some of the biggest categories include clothing, shoes, homeware, accessories, watches and stationery.

-These are based on prices in early August, when the pound was weak – depending on currency fluctuations, the price in pounds might rise or fall.
+These are based on prices in early October, when the pound was relatively weak depending on currency fluctuations, the price in pounds might rise or fall.

 You have fewer rights than when buying from the UK and also need to factor in customs and delivery charges.
 Plus you need to beware fakes and consider safety issues.

 AliExpress: the big name in buying from China

 When it comes to buying from China, there's one site which dominates AliExpress.